NguyenGiap25072004/Smart-Agriculture-Monitoring-and-Control-System-using-LoRa-network/README.md

  ┃ ┗ 📜 script.js           # Firebase integration and Chart.js logic
  ┣ 📂 datasets              # Sample .csv files collected during field testing ┗ 📜 README.md

+##⚙️ Installation & Setup Guide
+Follow these sequential steps to replicate and run the project successfully.

+1. Firebase Setup
+Create a new project on Firebase Console.

+Create a Realtime Database (Recommended region: asia-southeast1).

+Set the database Security Rules to allow read/write access.
+(See Appendix B in thesis for strict security rules).

+Navigate to Project Settings > Service Accounts and generate a new private key.
+Save this as firebase_key.json and place it inside the 2_Edge_AI_Server/ directory.

+2. Hardware Firmware (ESP32)
+Install the Arduino IDE.

+Install the ESP32 Core by Espressif via the Boards Manager.

+Install required libraries via Library Manager: LoRa (by Sandeep Mistry), Firebase-ESP32, DHT sensor library, BH1750.

+Open the Gateway_Master.ino and configure your Wi-Fi credentials and Firebase RTDB URL/Auth token.
+Flash it to the Master ESP32.

+Open Node_Slave.ino, configure the Node IDs (S1, S2), and flash them to the respective Slave ESP32s.

+3. Edge AI Server (Python)
+Ensure you have Python 3.10+ installed.

+Open your terminal and navigate to the AI folder:

+Bash
+cd 2_Edge_AI_Server
+Install the required deep learning and data processing dependencies:

+Bash
+pip install tensorflow keras pandas numpy scikit-learn joblib firebase-admin Run the Data Logger: (To start collecting real-time training data)

+Bash
+python data_logger.py
+Run AI Inference: (Once the model is trained, start the background AI worker)

+Bash
+python ai_inference.py
+4. Web Dashboard
+Simply open the index.html file in any modern web browser (Google Chrome / Edge).

+Update the Firebase initialization config block inside script.js with your specific Firebase project credentials.

+The dashboard will automatically pull historical data, render the charts, and allow you to switch control modes.
+---

+## 🎮 Operating Modes
+You can switch between these modes via the Dropdown menu on the Web Dashboard:

+MANUAL: Overrides all logic.
+Use the UI toggle switches to turn the Pump/Fan ON or OFF.

+AUTO: The Gateway Master takes over.

+Pump: Activates for 10s if soil moisture < 55%, then waits 3 mins.

+Fan: Turns on at >32°C and off at <29°C (3°C deadband).

+AI: The Python Edge Server analyzes the last 60 mins of data and predicts the moisture 30 mins ahead.
+If the predicted moisture drops below the safety threshold, it proactively triggers the pump.
+---

+## 👨‍💻 Author
+Nguyen Huu Giap Computer Science and Engineering

+Vietnam Japan University, VNU Hanoi

+Contact: [Insert your LinkedIn/Email here]

+This repository is part of my undergraduate Graduation Thesis.
+If you find this project helpful or use it as a reference, leaving a ⭐ on the repository is highly appreciated!